on this page

 This concession card helps you get cheaper medicine and some discounts for children in your care.

 You don’t need to be a formal foster carer to be eligible.
-You may be eligible if you care for a child who is not your natural or adopted child.
+You may be eligible if you care for a child who is not your biological or adopted child.

 Read more about the Foster Child Health Care Card.

-Our Grandparent Advisers give tailored help if you’re a non parent carer such as:
+Our Grandparent, Foster and Kinship Carer Advisers give tailored help if you’re a non-parent carer such as:

 - grandparent carer